jorgebucaran/hyperapp/README.md

 ## Components

 A component is a pure function that returns a [Virtual Node](#virtual-dom).
 Unlike the view function, components are not wired to your application state or actions.
 Components are dumb, reusable blocks of code that encapsulate markup, styles and behaviors that belong together.
-Note that when using JSX, components [must be capitalized](https://facebook.github.io/react/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized) or contain a <samp>.</samp> in the name.
+Note that when using JSX, components [must be capitalized](https://facebook.github.io/react/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized) or contain a period in the name.

 [Live Example](https://codepen.io/hyperapp/pen/zNxRLy)